heyLu/lp/js/pixl/README.md

   the `keys()` function on maps. i didn't find any convenient polyfills (`keys()` should return something iterator-like, e.g. returning raw values on `next()` and `StopIteration` when the end is reached.)
+* bug: overwriting trixls isn't supported as `Map#set` compares by reference and not by value. maybe use chunks instead? (could be a performance boost as well.)